parimalp/compute_acceleration_using_Vitis/README.md

 Run Vitis Analyzer to read the reports, compare with Emulation-SW, could you find some differences?

 Note: Emulation-HW build time takes longer time.
 Launch another shell to run Section 3 while hw is building.

-### Section 2h: You May Also Want to Know

-Besides HLS C/C++ Kernel, Vitis also supports RTL kernel.
-Each kernel development method has its pros and cons.
-HLS C/C++ kernel is good for algorithm implementation, while RTL kernel has more control over implementation details.
-The system level workflow for integrating HLS C/C++ kernel and RTL kernel is very similar.
-A tutorial of how to use RTL kernel has been published to Xilinx github at https://github.com/Xilinx/Vitis-Tutorials/.

 ### Section 2 Summary